SBCURLEY/pands-project/README.md

 <img width="410" height="79" src="img/6.2 correlation.png")
 </p>

-The above results could be displayed on a heatmap using Seaborn's heatmap function as follows [[30]](https://www.w3schools.com/datascience/ds_stat_correlation_matrix.asp).
+The above results could be displayed on a heatmap using the [Seaborn](https://seaborn.pydata.org/tutorial/introduction) library heatmap function as follows [[30]](https://www.w3schools.com/datascience/ds_stat_correlation_matrix.asp).
 The above observations are clearer with a heatmap.

 <p align="left">